-Individuals can get copies of their own state-wide criminal background check with a copy of their fingerprints.
+Individuals can get copies of their criminal background check in NC with a copy of their fingerprints.

 Individuals and companies can sign up for registered accounts to access the court records system online, the same way they would access a terminal in the courthouse.
 The fees for this service are quite steep.
 The information available covers both criminal and civil cases and some of what is available in real-time is: criminal records (pending cases and prior convictions), infractions, tax liens, evictions, judgments.

 Criminal records will cover things like arrests, convictions, traffic violations, court dispositions, incarcerations, parole, and probation information.